duereg/manager-readme/README.md

  - Tell me when I screw up

-    This is very important.
+    This is important.
 I screw up and sometimes don’t notice.
 I need to know or I’ll likely do it again.
 I am going to ask you for feedback in our 1:1s.
 I am never going to stop doing this no matter how many times you say you have no feedback for me.

  - Communicate